 Although a particular card may focus on one particular benefit, most offer more than one and usually several.
 It is the scale of those benefits, such as the length of the interest free period on purchases and balance transfers, that must be compared.

-0% purchases credit cards
+What is a 0% purchases credit card?

 Credit card providers often offer a 0% interest rate on purchases for a set period of time.
 This means you won't have to pay any interest on things you buy directly with your credit card until your 0% deal runs out.

 This interest free period can last from a number of months up to two years, as a general rule.
 This means a 0% period on purchases can be an attractive proposition for paying in instalments for a large purchase such as a holiday or a car.
 However, it is important that you understand what the additional costs you'll face will be when the interest free period ends if you still have an outstanding balance.